James Steven Ginsburg

 James Steven Ginsburg (born September 8, 1965) is an American music producer.
 He is founder and president of Cedille Records, a classical label he launched in 1989 while a student at the University of Chicago.
-He is the son of the United States Supreme Court justice Ruth Bader Ginsburg.
+He is the son of former United States Supreme Court justice Ruth Bader Ginsburg.

 Background

 Ginsburg was born into a family of lawyers.
 His mother, Ruth Bader Ginsburg, was appointed to the U.S. Supreme Court by President Bill Clinton in 1993.
 His father, Martin D. Ginsburg, taught at Georgetown University Law Center.
 His older sister, Jane, teaches law at Columbia University.

-He attended The Dalton School, Georgetown Day School in Washington, DC, and the University of Chicago where he received his Bachelor of Arts degree in 1987, and attended its Law School for one and a half years.
+He attended The Dalton School, Georgetown Day School in Washington, D.C., and the University of Chicago where he received his Bachelor of Arts degree in 1987, and attended its Law School for one and a half years.

 Cedille Records

 Ginsburg was raised in New York City's Upper East Side, where he began collecting classical music recordings at an early age.
 While attending the University of Chicago, he managed classical programming at the university's mixed-format radio station, WHPK.
 Before his undergraduate graduation, he began reviewing classical recordings for American Record Guide magazine.

 In 1989, Ginsburg launched a record label, Cedille Records, to record classical music produced by artists and composers in Chicago.
 The label is based in the Edgewater neighborhood of the city.
 Encouraged by the critical and commercial response to his early recordings, Ginsburg abandoned law school in his second year to devote himself full-time to Cedille.

 In 1994, Cedille became a not-for-profit under the umbrella of an operating foundation, now called Cedille Chicago, NFP (formerly The Chicago Classical Recording Foundation).
 This change gave Cedille the ability to produce more recordings and pursue more ambitious projects.
 Cedille Records releases an average of eight recordings per year.